yabinmeng/dseansible/README.md

 ## 3. DSE Install/Upgrade Framework

 This framework is based on Ansible playbook.
 Following the Ansible [best practice principles](http://docs.ansible.com/ansible/playbooks_best_practices.html), the framework playbook directory structure is designed as below.
-Please note that this is just a starting point of this framework andl the directory structure may be subject to future changes.
+Please note that this is just a starting point of this framework and the directory structure will be subject to future changes.

 ```
 ├── ansible.cfg